+For the year ended 31 December 2016, Ferrovial's EBITDA was €944 million and EBITDA Margin and EBIT Margin were 8.8% and 5.6%, respectively.
 For the year ended 31 December 2015, Ferrovial's EBITDA was €1,027 million and EBITDA Margin and EBIT Margin were 10.6% and 7.9%, respectively.
-For the year ended 31 December 2014, Ferrovial's EBITDA was €983 million and EBITDA Margin and EBIT Margin were 11.2% and 8.4%, respectively.

 In this section, "EBITDA Margin" means the ratio of EBITDA to revenue, so as to assess a company's profitability by comparing its revenue with earnings (before the deduction of interest, tax, depreciation and amortisation costs) and "EBIT Margin" means the ratio of EBIT to revenue, so as to assess a company's profitability by comparing its revenue with earnings (before interest and tax but after the deduction of depreciation and amortisation costs).
-EBIT (which is reported in a line in the consolidated statement of profit and loss in the Consolidated Annual Financial Statements and the Interim Financial Statements as "profit from operations before impairment and non-current asset disposals") is calculated as EBITDA minus depreciation and amortisation costs (by reference to the amount of fixed asset depreciation and amortisation) which is reported in a line in the consolidated statement of profit and loss in the Consolidated Annual Financial Statements and the Interim Financial Statements as "depreciation and amortisation charge".
+EBIT (which is reported in a line in the consolidated statement of profit and loss in the Consolidated Annual Financial Statements as "profit from operations before impairment and non-current asset disposals") is calculated as EBITDA minus depreciation and amortisation costs (by reference to the amount of fixed asset depreciation and amortisation) which is reported in a line in the consolidated statement of profit and loss in the Consolidated Annual Financial Statements as "depreciation and amortisation costs".

-The table below sets out the entities that head up each business division, the activities of each business division and each business division's EBITDA on a consolidated basis as of and for the years ended 31 December 2015 and 2014:
+The table below sets out the entities that head up each business division, the activities of each business division and each business division's EBITDA on a consolidated basis as of and for the years ended 31 December 2016 and 2015:

-Year ended 31 December (1) 2015 2014 Business Division Group Companies Description EBITDA (millions of euros) EBITDA (millions of euros) Services Ferrovial Servicios, S.A., Amey plc Management of infrastructure facilities, utilities and defence services, and mining; collection, treatment and disposal of urban and industrial waste; and provision of urban services (services provided to local authorities such as street/beach cleaning and gardening) 312.0 387.3 Construction Ferrovial Agroman, S.A., Budimex, S.A. and W.W.
-Webber, LLC Construction and execution of civil engineering, building and industrial projects, including waste treatment, water desalination and drinking water plants 393.5 348.9 Toll Roads Cintra Infraestructuras, S.E.
-Development, financing, execution and operation, of toll road infrastructure 333.0 256.9 Airports Heathrow Airport Holdings Limited AGS Airports Holdings Development, financing and operation of airports -12.7 -12.5 Limited Other Mainly consolidation adjustments and overheads 0.8 2.1 Total 1,026.6 982.7
+Year ended 31 December(1) 2016 2015 Business Division Group Companies Group Companies Description EBITDA (millions of euros) EBITDA (millions of euros) Services Ferrovial Servicios, S.A., Amey plc, Ferrovial Services International, Ltd., Broadspectrum and subsidiaries Management of infrastructure facilities, utilities and defence services, and mining; collection, treatment and disposal of urban and industrial waste; and provision of urban services (services provided to local authorities such as street/beach cleaning and gardening) 325.2 (2) 312.0 Construction Ferrovial Agroman, S.A., Ferrovial Agroman International Ltd, Budimex, S.A., W.W.
+Webber, LLC and subsidiaries Construction and execution of civil engineering, building and industrial projects, including waste treatment, water desalination and drinking water plants 341.8 393.5 Toll Roads Cintra Infraestructuras Spain, S.L., Cintra Infraestructures, S.E., Cintra Global Ltd. and subsidiaries Development, financing, execution and operation, of toll road infrastructure 297.0 333.0 Airports Ferrovial Airports International, Ltd., Heathrow Airport Holdings Limited, AGS Airports Holdings Limited and subsidiaries Development, financing and operation of airports -18.4 -12.7 Other Mainly consolidation adjustments and overheads -1.8 0.8 Other 0 remouds 943.8 1,026.6 Total 1,020.0

-(1) Figures as of and for the years ended 31 December 2015 and 2014 were extracted from the 2015 Consolidated Annual Financial Statements and 2014 Consolidated Annual Financial Statements, respectively.
+(1) Figures as of and for the years ended 31 December 2016 and 2015 were extracted from the 2016 Consolidated Annual Financial Statements and 2015 Consolidated Annual Financial Statements, respectively.